bitfireAT/davx5-manual/managed_davx5.rst

        example: ``wifi1,wifi2,wifi3``
    * - contact_group_method
      - text: ``CATEGORIES`` or ``GROUP_VCARDS``
-     - ``CATEGORIES`` = contact groups are stored as per-contact category tags;
+     - | ``CATEGORIES`` = contact groups are stored as per-contact category tags
-       ``GROUP_VCARDS`` = contact groups are separate VCards
+       | ``GROUP_VCARDS`` = contact groups are separate VCards
    * - manage_calendar_colors
      - boolean
-     - *true* = DAVx⁵ will overwrite local calendar colors with the server colors at every sync;
+     - | *true* = DAVx⁵ will overwrite local calendar colors with the server colors at every sync
-       *false* = DAVx⁵ won't change local calendar colors at every sync
+       | *false* = DAVx⁵ won't change local calendar colors at every sync
    * - event_colors
      - boolean
-     - *true* = DAVx⁵ will synchronize event colors;
+     - | *true* = DAVx⁵ will synchronize event colors
-       *false* = DAVx⁵ won't synchronize event colors;
+       | *false* = DAVx⁵ won't synchronize event colors
-       setting to *true* causes some default calendar apps to crash → make sure that your preferred calendar app is working with this setting
+       | Setting to *true* causes some default calendar apps to crash → make sure that your preferred calendar app is working with this setting
+   * - default_alarm
+     - integer (number of minutes)
+     - | number of minutes a default reminder will be created before the start of every non-full-day event without reminder; no value (null) or value -1: no default reminders
+       | Can always be overwritten by users.
+Changing this value will only affect newly downloaded events.

 \*... required